phisn/algebraic-server-reconciliation/docs/main.typ

 === Server-Side Lag Compensation

 While client-side prediction addresses the local player's sense of responsiveness, it does not solve the problem of interactional fairness.
 A player might fire at a target that is clearly visible on their screen, but due to latency, the target has already moved to a new position on the server's timeline by the time the shot command is processed.
-This fundamental time discrepancy is illustrated in @relatedlagcompensation.
+This fundamental time discrepancy is illustrated in @fig:relatedlagcompensation.

 To solve this, servers employ Lag Compensation.
 The server maintains a short history of past player positions.
 When it receives a user command, such as a shot, it uses the packet's latency to estimate the time at which the command was actually executed on the client.
 It then temporarily "rewinds" the positions of other players in the world to where they were at that moment in the past.
 The hit detection is then performed against these historical positions.
 After the command is processed, the players are returned to their current positions.